hellotext/kleya/README.md

 ### Capture options

-Alongisde the options you pass for the instance, there's some extra configurable settings you can tweak to your usecase.
+Alongside the options you pass for the instance, there's some extra configurable settings you can tweak to your usecase.

-- `format`: species the format of the image captures, i.e `jpeg` or `png`.
+- `format`: specifies the format of the image captures, i.e `jpeg` or `png`.
-- `encoding`: species the encoding of the image, possible options is `binary` or `base64` (defeault).
+- `encoding`: specifies the encoding of the image, possible options is `binary` or `base64` (default).
 Regardless, the `Kleya::Artifact` object responds to `#binary` and `base64` when needed.
 - `quality`: an integer between 1 - 100 that determines the quality of the final image, higher quality images result in bigger sizes and may not work correctly in some situations such as the Open Graph (OG) protocol, you can tweak and test this.
 Defaults to `90`.

 ```ruby